decentralized-identity/sidetree/docs/implementation.md

 public rollback (transactionNumber: number)
 ```

-The effect of this method is to delete the effects of any operation added with a *blockId* greater than the one provided.
+The effect of this method is to delete the effects of any operation included in a transaction with a transaction number greater than or equal to the _transactionNumber_ provided.

 ## Lookup